Somali Opposition Fighters Cordon Off Parts Of Tense Capital - UrduPoint

 The crisis mushroomed from a long-simmering disagreement between Farmajo and the leaders of Puntland and Jubaland, two of Somalia's five semi-autonomous states, over how to conduct elections.

-The crisis in Somalia has led to increasing dismay from the country's foreign backers, who have called on Farmajo to return to dialogue with leaders of the country's five Federal states over the holding of elections.
+The crisis has dismayed Somalia's foreign backers, who have urged Farmajo to resume dialogue with the Federal states.

-The British embassy and European Union envoy in Mogadishu expressed alarm over the violence.
+"The problem is, every time you have an outbreak of violence like this, it just further widens the gulf between the parties and really makes getting to any sort of agreement that much harder," said Mahmood, the ICG analyst.

-The UN Mission in Somalia wrote on Twitter it was "deeply concerned about clashes occurring in Mogadishu.
-We urge calm and maximum restraint by all parties.
-Violence is not the solution to the current political stalemate."
+The British embassy and European Union envoy in Mogadishu expressed alarm over the violence while the UN Mission in Somalia wrote on Twitter that "violence is not the solution" to the stalemate.